perryrh0dan/taskline/readme.md

 #### `theme`

 Customize colors of all texts and icons.
 Available are all foreground colors of [chalk](https://github.com/chalk/chalk#colors).
+More information under [Themes](#themes)

 ## Before flight